cleberjamaral/goldminers/README.md

     $ gradle server

-For clients, first edit joining miner.jcm to lauch some miner and edit dumb_miner corresponding file, uptading "server_name" on command "joinRemoteWorkspace(mining,"server_name",WId)".
+For clients, first edit joiningminer.jcm to lauch some miner and edit dumb_miner corresponding file, uptading "server_name" on command "joinRemoteWorkspace(mining,"server_name",WId)".
 Then, to compile and run each client with them local joiningminer.jcm files:

     $ gradle client